Thursday, July 31, 2025

 National League

-And the overall top five in team rankings were:
+And that leads us to the top overall team rankings as:

 World Series Champions